VinayBhagyaVenkat/Datatable123/README.md

 # Datatable123
-Creation of datatble using jquery function
+Creation of datatable using jquery function